In this article

 Three steps.
 That is it.

 Step 1.
 Buy a hardware wallet.
 Pick one of the devices above.
-Order directly from the manufacturer's website.
-When it arrives, verify the packaging is sealed and intact.
+Order from the manufacturer's website.
+Verify the tamper-evident packaging when it arrives.

 Step 2.
 Generate your seed phrase.
-When you initialise the device, it will generate a seed phrase, a list of 12, 20 (SLIP-39 Single-share), or 24 words depending on the wallet model and backup scheme chosen.
-The spec for the BIP-39 list is published at bitcoin/bips BIP-39 with the 10 supported wordlists registered here.
-Trezor Safe 3 defaults to a 20-word SLIP-39 Single-share Backup with 12 or 24 BIP-39 available in advanced setup; Ledger and BitBox02 default to 24-word BIP-39.
-Write it down on paper.
-Do not take a photo.
-Do not type it into any device or app.
-Do not store it in a cloud service.
-Write it on paper and store that paper somewhere physically secure.
+The device generates a list of 12, 20 (SLIP-39 Single-share), or 24 words depending on the model and backup scheme you choose.
+The BIP-39 spec lives at bitcoin/bips BIP-39 with the 10 supported wordlists here.
+Trezor Safe 3 defaults to a 20-word SLIP-39 Single-share Backup with 12 or 24 BIP-39 available in advanced setup.
+Ledger and BitBox02 default to 24-word BIP-39.
+Write the words on paper.
+Do not photograph them.
+Do not type them into any device.
+Do not put them in the cloud.
+Paper, somewhere physically secure.

 Your seed phrase is your Bitcoin.
-Anyone who obtains it can take everything.
-Handle it accordingly.
+Anyone who reads it takes everything.
+Treat it that way.

-For a full guide to seed phrase security, including BIP-39 mechanics and brute-force risk, read our dedicated article on BIP-39 seed phrases and Bitcoin wallet security.
+For the full deep dive on seed phrase security, BIP-39 mechanics, and brute-force risk, read our dedicated piece on BIP-39 seed phrases and Bitcoin wallet security.

 Step 3.
 Transfer your Bitcoin off the exchange.
-On your hardware wallet, navigate to the receive address.
+On the hardware wallet, navigate to a receive address.
 Copy it carefully.
-Go to your exchange account, initiate a withdrawal to that address.
-Start with a small test transaction.
-Verify it arrived on-chain.
-Then transfer the remainder.
+On the exchange, initiate a withdrawal to that address.
+Send a small test transaction first.
+Verify it landed on-chain.
+Then move the rest.

-Once confirmed, your Bitcoin is in self-custody.
+Once the on-chain confirmation lands, your Bitcoin is in self-custody.
 The exchange no longer holds it.

 Multisig for larger holdings

-Single-key self-custody has one remaining vulnerability, that single key.
-Lose the seed phrase and the Bitcoin is gone.
-If the device is stolen and the seed phrase compromised, funds are at risk.
+Single-key self-custody has one weak spot, that single key.
+Lose the seed and the Bitcoin is gone.
+Compromise the device and the seed at once, and the funds are at risk.

-For holdings above approximately $10,000, or wherever your personal threshold sits, multisig is worth the added complexity.
+For holdings above roughly $10,000, or wherever your personal threshold sits, multisig earns its added complexity.

-A 2-of-3 multisig setup creates three separate keys and requires any two to authorise a transaction.
-One key can be lost or compromised without losing your Bitcoin.
-It eliminates the single point of failure inherent in any single-key setup.
+A 2-of-3 multisig setup creates three separate keys and requires any two to sign a transaction.
+You can lose or compromise one key without losing the Bitcoin.
+The single point of failure is gone.

 Sparrow Wallet (free, desktop) and Specter Desktop support multisig directly.
-Unchained Capital and Casa offer assisted and managed multisig setups for those who want guidance.
-Sparrow + Specter is the canonical self-hosted route for significant Bitcoin holdings.
+Unchained Capital and Casa offer assisted and managed multisig if you want guidance.
+Sparrow plus Specter is the canonical self-hosted route for a serious stack.

 Where most people lose their Bitcoin

-The most common loss is the seed phrase itself.
-The hardware wallet can be replaced.
-The seed cannot.
-If it is lost, the Bitcoin is permanently inaccessible.
+The top loss is the seed phrase itself.
+You can replace a hardware wallet.
+You cannot replace a seed.
+If it is lost, the Bitcoin is gone for good.
 Store it in more than one secure physical location.

-And the persistent one is entering the seed phrase on a computer.
-Your seed phrase should only ever be entered on the hardware wallet itself.
-Any software asking for your full seed phrase on a phone or PC is a scam.
+And the persistent one is typing the seed into a computer.
+Your seed phrase only ever belongs on the hardware wallet itself.
+Any software that asks for the full seed on a phone or PC is a scam.

-Bitcoin was designed to give individuals direct uncensorable control over their own money.
-That design only delivers on its promise if you hold the keys.
+Satoshi designed Bitcoin so individuals could hold their own money without permission.
+That design only delivers if you hold the keys.
 An exchange balance is not Bitcoin ownership.
-It is a claim on Bitcoin held by a third party with all the counterparty risk that implies.
+It is a claim on Bitcoin held by a third party, with all the counterparty risk that goes with it.

 FTX customers believed their Bitcoin was safe.
-They were wrong because they had delegated control to someone else.
-The self-custody users who held through that collapse, unchanged and unaffected, were not lucky.
-They were using Bitcoin correctly.
+They had delegated control to someone else.
+The self-custodied holders who watched the collapse from a hardware wallet were not lucky.
+They were using Bitcoin the way it was designed.

-Self-custody is Bitcoin working exactly as Satoshi designed it.
+Self-custody is Bitcoin working as Satoshi designed it.
 Trustless.
 Uncensorable.
 Yours.

 This post is educational information about Bitcoin self-custody for Swiss and global holders, not investment or security advice.
 Hardware-wallet firmware and feature sets change.
 Test every recovery flow on a dedicated device before depositing significant Bitcoin, verify the open-source status of any wallet firmware against the vendor's current public repository, and treat any unsolicited "wallet recovery" or "seed verification" service as a scam.
 When in doubt, consult a Swiss-licensed security advisor before depositing material capital into a setup you cannot independently verify.